-Figure 15: (a) Averaged orientation error in judging the orientation of virtual slant lines. (b) Averaged localization error in localizing the intersection of two virtual lines formance was then consistent when V_0 was larger than 20 V, demonstrating that the device is capable of rendering perceivable virtual features.
-The minimum V_0 for good stimulation agrees well with the result of psychophysical experiments presented in (Wang and Hayward, 2006), which showed that the V_0 needed to provide meaningful tactile sensations was 15 V. When the minimum V_0 was substantially higher, the averaged orientation error and localization error remained at 5° and 5 mm, respectively.
+When the maximum applied voltage V_0 was 10 V, the performance was low.
+The averaged orientation detection error was around 25°, and the averaged localization error was around 15 mm.
+However, when V_0 increased to 20 V, the performance improved dramatically.
+The performance was then consistent when V_0 was larger than 20 V, demonstrating that the device is capable of rendering perceivable virtual features.
+The minimum V_0 for good stimulation agrees well with the results of other psychophysical experiments reported in (Wang and Hayward, 2006), which showed that the V_0 needed to provide meaningful tactile sensations was 15 V. When the minimum V_0 was substantially higher, the averaged orientation error and localization error remained at 5° and 5 mm, respectively.
 The relatively poor performance in locating a feature under the finger may be attributed to the difficulty of the task rather than factors related to the transducer.
 The reader may consult (Levesque et al., 2007; Levesque and Hayward, 2008) for a more complete assessment of the expressive capabilities of the device.